bitpay/cordova-plugin-qrscanner/readme.md

 npm run gen-tests
 ```

-This will create a new cordova project in the `cordova-plugin-test-projects` directory next to this repo, install `cordova-plugin-qrscanner`, and configure the [Cordova Plugin Test Framework](https://github.com/apache/cordova-plugin-test-framework).
+This will create a new cordova project in the `cordova-plugin-test-projects` directory next to this repo, install `cordova-plugin-qrscanner-next`, and configure the [Cordova Plugin Test Framework](https://github.com/apache/cordova-plugin-test-framework).
 Once the platform tests are generated, the following commands are available:

 - `npm run test:android`
 - `npm run test:browser`